pjekel/cbtree/documentation/TreeStyling.md

 				...
 			});

-In the above example the store is told that the data item property *icon* needs to be handled as the icon class for a given store item.
+In the above example the store model is told that the data item property *icon* needs to be handled as the icon class for a given store item.
 Also, any store updates to the specified property of the data item will be treated by the tree as an update to the items icon.

 ### Multi Level Icons ###

-In addition to the basic configuration described above the CheckBox Tree also allows for the use of different icons depending on the tree node indent level.
+In addition to the basic configuration described above, the CheckBox Tree also allows for the use of different icons depending on the tree node indent level.
 Whenever the icon property 'indent' is true the CheckBox Tree adds an additional css class for each icon which is the iconClass suffixed with the